hadilbouasker/NS-3-Kubernetes-pod/README.md

       python3 monitor_resources.py --prometheus-url http://157.159.68.41:30000 --pod-name ns3-simulation-847554cdf7-sxzl5

+This is the resource usage visualization for **Scenario 1**

 <p align="center">
   <img src="Figures/cpu_memory_plots.png" alt="CPU & Memory Usage Plot" width="800"/>
 </p>

 # About cttc-nr-mimo-demo-vbr-auto-ue.cc

 This script builds upon the CTTC NS-3 MIMO demo, providing a framework for simulating MIMO scenarios using the 3GPP channel model from TR 38.900.
 The simulation environment consists of a single gNB and multiple UEs, dynamically adjusting key parameters according to predefined time intervals.
-The script is generated at each timestamp using the automate_sim_with_UE.py script, with changing variables including seconds, dataRate, simTime, packetSize, and numberOfUes, sourced from output_with_UE.csv.
+The script is generated at each timestamp using the automate_sim_with_UE.py script, with changing variables including seconds, dataRate, packetSize, and numberOfUes, sourced from one_month.csv for scénario1 or 7_month.csv.
 The simulation adapts to varying user densities and implements downlink flows with bandwidth adjustments.

-# Modifications and customization
+## Customize the Simulation

 If you plan to modify the simulation, you can modify the simulation behavior by:

-- Editing the output_with_UE.csv file to change the simulation parameters dynamically.
+- Editing the one_month.csv file for scénario1 or the 7_month.csv file for scénario2 to change input parameters dynamically.

 - Modifying the cttc-nr-mimo-demo-vbr-auto-ue.cc file to adjust the NS-3 simulation logic.